This article looks at developments in government and warfare in Medieval Europe.

 Knights dominated western European battlefields by the 10th and 11th centuries.
-The rise of feudalism came about as a way to raise armies made up of knights – estates, or fiefs, were awarded largely on the understanding that the fief-holder would supply so many knights for so many days service (usually 40 days per year) with his lord.
+The rise of feudalism came about as a way to raise armies made up of knights – estates, or fiefs, were awarded largely on the understanding that the fief-holder would supply knights for service (usually for 40 days per year) with his lord.

 This was a workable way of raising armies when wars were fairly localised.
 In the 11th and 12th centuries, however, kingdoms became more organised, and warfare increased in scale and distance.
 The feudal levy was a cumbersome way of raising an army; and also, having been granted small fiefs of their own by this time, many knights would be too old, too unfit or just plain unwilling to endure the hardships of a military campaign.

 As a result, the custom arose that, instead of doing military service themselves, knights could pay the king an amount of money (in England called “scutage”) instead, covering the cost of someone else to serve in his place.
-This gave kings the ability to hire trained young soldiers to fight for them; and to fight until the campaign was properly concluded instead of returning home after 40 days.
-Developments in military tactics helped this process along.
-The use of longbows, crossbows and pikes, the replacement of chain mail with plate armour, and the arming of horses, and, for the 14th century, cannon and hand-held forearms- brought infantry forces back into prominence.
-Each step made waging war more expensive.
+This gave kings the ability to hire trained soldiers to fight for them; and to fight until the campaign was properly concluded instead of returning home after 40 days.
+Developments in military tactics helped this process along, as each innovation made waging war more expensive (see below).

 Technological developments in warfare